TTS Skins: Speaker Conversion via ASR: Experiments

 \section{Experiments}

-To demonstrate our method, we train a single ASR-features-conditioned WaveNet decoder on the LibriSpecch corpus~\cite{librispeech}.
-Specifically, we use the 'train-clean-100' partition, which is composed of 100 hours of audio spoken by 251 speakers with an equal distribution between both genders.
-Each speaker has about 25 minutes of speech.
-We perform two sets of experiments.
-First, we evaluate our model's ability to convert input speech to the set of speakers trained on.
-Second, we explore the model's ability to adapt to new speakers through comparison with the top performing methods of the recent Voice Conversion Challenge~\cite{vcc2018} (VCC2018).
-Our samples can be found at~\url{https://tts-skins.github.io}.
+We present a series of experiments evaluating our method on: (i) many-to-many natural speech conversion on two public datasets, LibriTTS~\cite{libritts} and VCTK~\cite{vctk} from speakers seen during training, (ii) many-to-many natural speech conversion on the public datasets from speakers unseen during training, (iii) the customization of an existing off-the-shelf state of the art TTS engine~\cite{googlerobot} with identities from the public datasets and (iv) learning new identities with limited amount of data (less than five minutes) on the voice conversion challenge 2018~\cite{vcc2018}.
+Our samples can be found at~\url{https://tts-skins.github.io}, as well as in the supplementary.

-We use both user-study and automatic based success metrics: (i) Mean Opinion Scores (MOS), on a scale between 1--5, which were computed using the crowdMOS~\cite{crowdmos} package. (ii) Mel cepstral distortion (MCD) between synthesized utterances and the reference utterances of the same speaker.
-Dynamic time warping is used to calculate the distortion for unaligned sequences. (iii) Speaker classification is employed to evaluate the capability of the method to synthesize distinguished voices, similar to~\cite{deepvoice2,taigman2017voice,nachmani2018fitting}.
+LibriTTS is derived from the LibriSpeech corpus~\cite{librispeech} by removing noisy recordings, splitting sentences and 24kHz sample rate.
+We use speakers with at least five minutes of recordings from the 'train-clean-100' partition, as a result 199 speakers remain.
+In addition, we use the 'test-clean' partition, which includes 39 additional speakers, to evaluate our method on conversion of speakers unseen during training.
+The VCTK dataset is downsampled to 24kHz and eleven speakers are held-out for unseen speakers evaluation.
+Both datasets are split to 80\% train, 10\% validation and the rest is used for testing.
+On each dataset, we train a single ASR-features-conditioned WaveNet decoder.

-Automatic speaker identification results are obtained by training a multi-class CNN on the ground-truth training set of multiple speakers, and tested on the generated ones.
+{\bf Speaker conversion experiments.\quad} We use both user-study and automatic based success metrics: (i) Mean Opinion Scores (MOS), on a scale between 1--5, which were computed using the crowdMOS~\cite{crowdmos} package. (ii) Mel cepstral distortion (MCD) between synthesized utterances and the reference utterances of the same speaker.
+Dynamic time warping is used to calculate the distortion for unaligned sequences. (iii) Speaker classification is employed to evaluate the capability of the method to synthesize distinguished voices.
+Similar to~\cite{deepvoice2,taigman2017voice,nachmani2018fitting}, automatic speaker identification results are obtained by training a multi-class CNN on the ground-truth training set of multiple speakers, and tested on the generated ones.
 The network operates on the WORLD vocoder features~\cite{morise2016world} extracted from the input and employs five batched-normalized convolutional layers of $3\times3$ filters with 128 ReLU activated channels.
-This is followed by max-pooling, average pooling over time, two fully-connected layers, and ending with a softmax of size 251 corresponding to the number of speakers in the dataset.
+This is followed by max-pooling, average pooling over time, two fully-connected layers, and ending with a softmax corresponding to the number of speakers in the dataset.
+Tab.~\ref{tab:mos} depicts the results of our method.